nus-cs2103-AY2223S1/ip/docs/README.md

 Hi there!
 Welcome to the Duke User Guide.
 This manual will help you understand the features of your personal task tracker!

+## Getting Started
+1. Ensure you have Java 11 installed on your device
+2. Download the latest version of Duke [here]()! <!--- add link here after JAR realease -->
+3. Double-click on JAR file to start Duke :>

 ## Features List
 1. [Add tasks such as Todos, Deadlines and Events](#1-add-tasks)
 2. [Mark tasks as done or not done](#2-marking-tasks)